ryfuller03/to-dont-list/README.md

 ## About

 ### Audience
-*The targeted audience for this project is anyone who wants to be more organized and keep track of their workouts
+* The targeted audience for this project is anyone who wants to be more organized and keep track of their workouts

 ### Functionality
+* The app starts with an Example exercise already implemented
+* The user can then either long press the Example to see its information, or they can add a new exercise
+* To add a new exercise, the user must click the floating action button
+  * When the floating action button is pressed, the user will be prompted with TextFields for them to edit
+    * The 3 TextFields will have the Exercise name, the amount of sets, and the amount of reps
+  * The user can then confirm the action by pressing the "Add" button
+* The new exercise will then be added to the top of the list
+* To view the information for the newly added exercise, all the user needs to do is long press that specific exercise
+* Finally, to "finish" an exercise, all the user needs to do is simply tap that exercise and it will be greyed out
+  * Note: tapping the greyed out workout will give it color and it will be back in the list

 ### Practicality
+* This app is useful because it provides the opportunity for someone to keep track of a specific for the day
+* The workout creator app removes the need for people to remember everything in their head

 ### Screenshots